 One of the areas that most of the patents and papers that I wrote about didn’t delve into in much detail is how a search engine might understand the functions of blocks that they identify.
 Is a block primarily navigation, or advertising, or a footer?
 Does it contain mostly information or noise?
 Is it decorative in purpose, or primarily a way to interact with the site owner, such as a contact form?

-A newly granted patent from Microsoft describes how they might look at linguistic and layout features associated with blocks to learn more about what their function is.
+A newly granted patent from Microsoft describes how they might look at linguistic and layout features associated with web page blocks to learn more about what their function is.

-There are a few reasons for a search engine to break pages into blocks.
+There are a few reasons for a search engine to break web pages into blocks.

 One is to be able to return better search results.